 Students can use the text options in Wixie to take notes and then both arrange and stylize the objects to show priority and connections.
 Visual learners can combine text and imaging options to create Sketchnotes as they read and listen to texts.
 Students can use a range of graphic organizers in Wixie to help them better comprehend and summarize information through Venn Diagrams, main idea umbrellas, and flowcharts.

-While the visual (or nonlinguistic) nature of comics is obvious, the limited amount of text available to comic authors is also powerful and fun way to get them to summarize ideas and information.
+While the visual (or nonlinguistic) nature of comics is obvious, the limited amount of text available to comic authors is also a powerful and fun way to get them to summarize ideas and information.
 The limited amount of space in a comic’s panels requires students to choose the most significant points in a text or story.

 Assigning homework and providing practice